-On 21 June 2019, we opened an investigation into allegations that Thames Water Utilities Limited has contravened the prohibition in Chapter II of the Competition Act 1998 (“CA98”) by abusing a dominant position.
-The allegations relate to:
+On 21 June 2019, we opened an investigation into allegations that Thames Water Utilities Limited was contravening the prohibition in Chapter II of the Competition Act 1998 (“CA98”) by abusing a dominant position.
+The allegations related to:

-- the approach that Thames Water has taken when installing digital smart meters and the impact that this has had on providers of data logging services and their customers
+- the approach that Thames Water took when installing digital smart meters and the impact that this had on providers of data logging services and their business customers.

-- the fairness of certain contractual credit terms that Thames Water applies to retailers
+- the fairness of certain contractual credit terms that Thames Water was applying to retailers.

-As part of our on-going analysis we keep under review which of our regulatory tools are most appropriate to each of the issues being considered.
+As part of our analysis we kept under review which of our regulatory tools were most appropriate to each of the issues being considered.

-In November 2020 we decided that the CA98 is no longer the most appropriate tool for us to consider and address the concerns identified relating to the data accuracy issue.
-We consider that the issue could be more completely and effectively addressed using our powers under sections 18-22A, 66DA and 117F of the Water Industry Act, relating to compliance with Thames Water’s Licence and the Wholesale Retail Code.
-We have therefore split this out into a separate investigation.
+In November 2020 we decided that the CA98 was no longer the most appropriate tool for us to consider and address the concerns identified relating to the data accuracy issue.
+We considered that the issue could be more completely and effectively addressed using our powers under sections 18-22A, 66DA and 117F of the Water Industry Act, relating to compliance with Thames Water’s Licence and the Wholesale Retail Code.
+We therefore split this out into a separate investigation.

-Specifically, the commitments seek to address our concerns that, as a result of the approach Thames Water has chosen for rolling out its smart metering programme:
+Specifically, the commitments sought to address our concerns that, as a result of the approach Thames Water chose for rolling out its smart metering programme:

-- retailers and third-party service providers are unable to directly access water usage data from the smart meters; and
+- retailers and third-party service providers were unable to directly access water usage data from the smart meters; and

-- Thames Water has not, as an alternative to that direct access, provided access to the water usage data gathered via the new smart meters on fair, reasonable and non-discriminatory terms.
+- Thames Water had not, as an alternative to that direct access, provided access to the water usage data gathered via the new smart meters on fair, reasonable and non-discriminatory terms.

-The commitments also seek to address our concerns that Thames Water has failed to have sufficient regard to the impact of its infrastructure investment decisions as a monopoly operator of a water supply system on related markets.
+The commitments also sought to address our concerns that Thames Water failed to have sufficient regard to the impact of its operational business decisions as a monopoly operator of a water supply system on related markets and customers.

 21 June 2019